Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Language Translation.md

 ```

 ## Translating
-After you're done configurating your LLF, it's time for the translation part.
+After you're done configuring your LLF, it's time for the translation part.
 When retrieving a TKVP you can either use both of these function.
 Both the `getFileTranslation()` function, which gets the given key in the current selected language that's in.
 Or the alternative `getTranslationPhrase()` function, that uses numerical indexes to insert values for specific TKVP that includes it.

 Example:
 ```lang